Related Subjects:

 - Muscular layers:

-- Outer longitudinal muscle layer.
+- Outer longitudinal muscle layer (shortens the esophagus during swallowing).

-- Inner circular muscle layer.
+- Inner circular muscle layer (constricts to propel food).

 - Muscle composition varies along its length: